Why switch energy suppliers?

-Nearly three million gas and electricity customers switched provider in the first part of 2018 – but if you weren’t one of them, then you could be missing out.
+If you've never switched energy supplier, or you've not done so in over a year, then you could be missing out.
 According to regulator Ofgem, the cheapest energy tariff in summer 2018 was £788 a year compared to an average of £1,133.

-Making the switch with UKPower could knock as much as £482* off your annual gas and electricity bills, which means that there are definitely savings to be had on your energy bills – here’s how.
+Switching energy suppliers with UKPower could save you hundreds of pounds on the cost of your annual gas and electricity bills, which means that there are definitely savings to be had on your energy bills – here’s how to compare energy prices and save money.

 To run a quote and switch supplier, you’ll need to know how much energy you use – this can be in kilowatt hours (kWh) or in pounds.
 You’ll also need the name of the tariff you’re on and the provider you’re with – you can get all of this information from a recent bill.

 If you don’t have your last bill to hand, then don’t worry.
-You’ll still be able to compare, but you’ll have to answer a few more questions and quotes may not be as accurate as they’ll be based on estimations.
+You’ll still be able to compare energy prices, but you’ll have to answer a few more questions and quotes may not be as accurate as they’ll be based on estimations.

 It’s also useful to know the end date of your contract if you’re on a fixed term plan.
-If you’re considering switching partway through your agreement then bear in mind that you may have to pay an exit fee (so be sure to take this into consideration).
+If you’re considering an energy switch part-way through your agreement then bear in mind that you may have to pay an exit fee (so be sure to take this into consideration).

 The label ‘big six’ is used to describe (you guessed it) the six biggest energy suppliers in the UK: